 Public water system plan review

-Wisconsin Administrative Code NR 108, allows the Department of Natural Resource up to 90 days to approve, return or deny submitted plans for new construction or improvements relating to a public water system.
+Chapter NR 108, Wis.
+Adm.
+Code, allows the DNR up to 90 days to approve, return or deny submitted plans for new construction or improvements relating to a public water system.

 - All other plan types: 60-90 days

-In response to the public health emergency, we are updating the plan and specification submittal process for community water system improvements that are required under ch.
+The plan and specification submittal process for community water system improvements that are required under ch.
 NR 811, Wis.
 Adm.
-Code, to the following:
+Code, was transitioned to a digital submittal process in March 2020.
+To submit plans and specifications digitally, please:

 - Send an email directly to DNRPublicWaterPlanReview@Wisconsin.gov, containing: